·Security

 What we keep

-• Sealed-mode bundles submitted with the mirror option: same shape, plus the master salt; auto-deleted after the retention TTL printed on the receipt.
+• Sealed-mode bundles submitted with the mirror option: same shape, plus the master salt; kept until you delete the proof, unless the anchor set an explicit retention window — then auto-deleted when that window ends (the date is printed on the proof).
 Blind sealed submissions are never stored on our server.

 • One HTTP access-log line per request — timestamp, source IP, path, status — rotated automatically

-• The bundle ID itself, so the URL keeps resolving
+• The bundle ID — so the URL resolves while the server-side bundle exists (until you delete it)

 What we don’t keep